 A disciple is a person being trained to follow a leader.
 For Christians, our Leader is Jesus Christ.
-We learn what He is like primarily from the Four Gospels.
-Jesus is alive today and He occuplies the highest place of authority in the entire universe.
+Jesus is alive today and He occupies the highest place of authority in the entire universe.
 Yet Jesus is available to give each and every disciple 24/7 personal training.

 Luke's gospel provided a weekly men's group I was part of a few years back with a wealth of instructions for us to appropriate and follow.
 We found in Luke a number of controversial topics.
 In following Jesus on his last journey to Jerusalem, for example, we keep running into some rather strong statements from our Lord.
 Instead of making it easy, appealing, and attractive to follow Him, in Chapter 14 Luke, we found that Jesus tightened up considerably the entrance requirements for participating with Him in His kingdom.
 "All who will may come," shows that we all are offered an open door to everlasting life by God.
 But Jesus is way more than a mere Savior and we need Him far more than we first expect.